Rome Fiumicino Airport

 Rome's Leonardo da Vinci International Airport is usually called "Fiumicino Airport," with the airport code "FCO," after the name of the suburb where the airport is located.

 FCO is the larger of Rome's two major airports and is served by about 150 international and domestic airlines.
-(The other airport, Ciampino, is used by general aviation, charters, and a few low-cost carriers such as Ryanair, Easyjet, and W!zz.)
+(The other airport, Ciampino, is used by general aviation, charters, and a few low-cost carriers.)

 Getting around the airport:

-Terminals 1, 2, and 3 are connected to each other by walkways, so it's easy to reach the check-in areas from the airport's railroad station and bus drop-off points.
+The terminals are connected by walkways, so it's easy to reach the check-in areas from the airport's railroad station and bus drop-off points.
 Just follow the signs and maps.

-The most convenient airport at Fiumicino is the Rome Airport Hilton, which is connected to the terminals by an elevated corridor with a moving sidewalk.
-If its rates are too high for you, check the other listings on our Rome Airport Hotels page.
+The most convenient airport at Fiumicino is the Hilton Rome Airport, which is connected to the terminals by an elevated corridor with a moving sidewalk.